eldoma/tfjzl-final-cloud-app-with-database/README.md

 # tfjzl-final-cloud-app-with-database
 An onlinecourse app built with Python running on Django by IBM Developer Skills Network-IBM Back-End Professional Final Project
+Django Application Development with SQL and Databases, Lab 5.1

 Important Django commands on local VS Code: